 Another British chocolate company, but a much older one is Beech’s Fine Chocolates.
-Established in 1920 it specialises in classic British chocolates.
+Established in 1920, it specialises in classic British chocolates.
 I really enjoyed their chocolate bars which I reviewed a while ago.
-This time around I’ve been sent After Dinner mints to try out.
-The mint used is English Mitcham Mint oil and is grown in the very English county of Hampshire.
+This time around, they sent me after dinner mints to try out.
+The mint used is English Mitcham Mint oil which is grown in the very English county of Hampshire.

 Special Offer – Beech’s have offered Chocolate Log Blog readers a 10% discount code for their online store if you’d like to indulge in any of their products or buy presents for those that appreciate traditional English chocolate.
 Please use code BFC04061410.

-Mint Creams – I’m a bit of a sucker for mint creams, even though they are really rather sweet.
-These are no exception to the sweetness rule which is why the dark chocolate (55%) coating is particularly welcome – it takes the edge off the sugar just a little.
+I’m a bit of a sucker for mint creams, even though they are really rather sweet.
+These are no exception to the sweetness rule which is why the dark chocolate (55%) coating is particularly welcome.
+It takes the edge off the sugar just a little.
 The mint has a good flavour and the creams have a smooth texture.
-I found that one was plenty.
+I found that one was plenty – for a while anyway!